 In the second half of the workshop, attention will turn to how to paint fabric, again inspired directly by Flaming June.
 Students will learn about the anatomy of cloth, where it begins and ends and how to render the folds to greatest effect.

 PLEASE NOTE: This is a practical workshop in which participants will apply their newly acquired skills and knowledge.
 The cost includes a 20x20" cotton canvas.
-Students should be encouraged to bring a palette, cadmium paints and brushes if they have them; they can also can buy paints and brushes at the Museum on the day.
+Students should be encouraged to bring a palette, cadmium paints and brushes if they have them; they can also can buy paints and brushes at the Museum on the day (cash only).
 They are dissuaded from buying anything new prior to the workshop as this will prove costly and potentially unnecessary.

 Ticket price includes entry to Museum & exhibition.